How Many Times a Week Is It Healthy to Have Sex?

 And what did the student mean by the term “sex?”
-In our culture, the term sex is often used synonymously with heterosexual penile-vaginal intercourse.
-A prior blog described the problems with this definition.
-Likewise, an upcoming lecture in my class deals entirely with the definition of the word sex (and I just might follow this lecture with another blog).
-To answer this particular question, however, I decided to make the flawed assumption that the writer meant heterosexual intercourse.
+In our culture, the term is often used synonymously with heterosexual penile-vaginal intercourse.
+A prior post described the problems with this definition, and an upcoming lecture in my class deals entirely with the definition of the word.
+To answer this particular question, however, I decided to make the possibly flawed assumption that the writer meant heterosexual intercourse.

-Moving on, what if the student wanted to know statistics— the average based on psychological studies and surveys.
+Moving on, what if the student wanted to know statistics—the average based on psychological studies and surveys.
 For this question, the Kinsey Institute provides answers.
-As just one example, 18-29 year olds have sex an average of 112 times per year, 30-39 year olds an average of 86 times per year, and 40-49 year olds an average of 69 times per year.
-Still, averages mean that there are some people above and some people below any given number.
+For example, 18-29-year-olds have sex an average of 112 times per year, 30-39-year-olds an average of 86 times per year, and 40-49-year-olds an average of 69 times per year.
+Still, averages mean that there are some people above and some people below the number.
 Averages don’t help decide the question of what is right for an individual person.

 Perhaps, however, the student didn’t want to know about the amount of sex that was “normal” or average.
-Maybe the inquiry pertained to how much sex a person has to have to reap the many health benefits of sex, something I devote an entire chapter to in my book, A Tired Woman’s Guide to Passionate Sex.
-An excellent “White Paper” published by Planned Parenthood and the Society for the Scientific Study of Sexuality, also summarizes these studies, including one that could shed some light on the student’s potential question.
-A study of over a hundred college students found that those who had sexual intercourse once or twice a week had 30% higher levels of immunoglobulin A (IgA) than either those who were abstinent or those that had intercourse more often than twice a week.
-Since IgA is essential to the body’s immune response it seems that, at least according to this one small study, college students who want to reap the immune functioning benefits of intercourse should engage in the act once or twice a week.
+Maybe the inquiry pertained to how much sex a person has to have to reap the many health benefits of sex, something to which I devote a chapter of my book, A Tired Woman’s Guide to Passionate Sex.
+An excellent “White Paper” published by Planned Parenthood and the Society for the Scientific Study of Sexuality also summarizes these studies, including one that could shed some light on the student’s potential question.
+A study of over 100 college students found that those who had sexual intercourse once or twice a week had 30% higher levels of immunoglobulin A (IgA) than either those who were abstinent or those who had intercourse more often than twice a week.
+Since IgA is essential to the body’s immune response, it seems that, at least according to this one small study, college students who want to reap the immune functioning benefits of intercourse should engage in the act once or twice a week.

 But, wait.
 Maybe the student wanted to know about if a certain amount of sex was dangerous or unhealthy.
 Again, I told the students that there wasn’t a magic number, but that most therapists would say that if seeking out or having sexual activity starts interfering with daily activities (e.g., missing work, classes) then it’s a problem.
 I also referred the students to an article by Yvonne Fulbright on the hazards of too much sex, such as rug burn, urinary tract infections, and the like.